Google Scholar | UNSW | ADM+S | LinkedIn

 Lupton D, Southerton C, Clark M and Watson A (2021) The Face Mask in COVID Times: A sociomaterial analysis.
 De Gruyter.
 On the first months of the pandemic and how face masks were rolled out (and resisted) across the world.

-Watson A (forthcoming) The Familiar Strange of Sociological Fiction.
-The Sociological Review.
-Part of a special issue/monograph on new ways of writing about the social world, this article reflects on the unsettling character of sociological stories and what we can learn about storytelling from Gabriel García Márquez.
+Watson A (2022) The Familiar Strange of Sociological Fiction.
+The Sociological Review 70(4): 723-732.
+Part of a special issue/monograph on writing differently about the social world, this article reflects on the unsettling character of sociological stories and what we can learn about storytelling from Gabriel García Márquez.

 Lupton D and Watson A (2022) Research-Creations for Speculating about Digitised Automation: Bringing Creative Writing Prompts and Vital Materialism into the Sociology of Futures.
-Qualitative Inquiry.
-OnlineFirst May 23.
+Qualitative Inquiry 28(7): 754-766.
 This article discusses participants’ speculative imaginaries about the futures of personal data generating devices.

 Watson A (2022) Writing sociological fiction.
 Qualitative Research 22(3): 337-352.
 This methodological article outlines how sociological imagination may be crafted in/with fiction.